covid-at-home/covid-at-home/level1.md

 * Ventilate your rooms frequently, including especially [while cooking](https://www.theguardian.com/environment/2019/feb/17/cooking-sunday-roast-causes-indoor-pollution-worse-than-delhi).
 * Eat appropriate amounts of nutrient-rich, healthy food.
 Include at least some carbohydrates (e.g., bread, potatoes, pasta, rice, etc).
 Vitamins D ("the sunshine vitamin") and C can be especially helpful in preventing or mitigating the effects of respiratory infections.
 * Drink enough, mostly water.
 Your urine should be very light-colored, never dark yellow.
-* Get regular exercise.
+* **Get regular exercise**.
 If it is recommended or required to stay indoors, find ways to get moving at home: Dance to favorite songs with friends over video-chat, join online yoga or other exercise classes, or try simple core bodyweight exercises like push-ups, sit-ups, and squats combined with simple stationary aerobic exercises like jumping jacks, hula hooping, and skipping.
-* If you smoke, stop smoking!
-For the longer version of that advice, read [this article](https://coronawiki.org/page/covid-19-the-role-of-smoking-cessation-during-respiratory-virus-epidemics) which says:
+* **If you smoke, stop smoking!** For the longer version of that advice, read [this article](https://coronawiki.org/page/covid-19-the-role-of-smoking-cessation-during-respiratory-virus-epidemics) which says:
   >An article reporting disease outcomes in 1,099 laboratory confirmed cases of covid-19 reported that 12.4% (17/137) of current smokers died, required intensive care unit admission or mechanical ventilation compared with 4.7% (44/927) among never smokers.
 Smoking prevalence among men in China is approximately 48% but only 3% in women; this is coupled with findings from the WHO-China Joint Mission on Coronavirus Disease 2019, which reports a higher case fatality rate among males compared with females (4.7% vs. 2.8%).
 * Avoid heavy drinking and other drug use, as alcohol and other drugs tend to suppress immune function.
 * If you want to do more after first covering these essentials, then consider [complementary medicine options](/complementary) to improve immunity, prevent and treat upper respiratory and / or viral infections, and the like.
 There are a number of possibly useful options, but keep in mind that the evidence so far is specific to different contexts.
 A lot of snake-oil salesmen are going to make a lot of money off of panic here without offering actual help.
 Don't fall for them.